AndreasA/backup-database-bundle/README.md

 # Backup database bundle

 A Symfony bundle that provides a command to easily backup databases.

-**Note**: For now only MySQL is supported and `mysqldump` has to be installed.
+**Note**: For now only MySQL is supported.

+## Requirements

+- See `composer.json` for most dependencies.
+- A Unix-like OS.
+- The following commands:
+  - `mkfifo`
+  - `mysqldump`
+  - `bzip2`